oaklandsmartvehicles/DrivingAgent-2020-melodic/README.md

 ## Finally, it's time to download this repository!

-- **Step 1, Wierd command**: Professor Radovnikovich says run these commands so run them: 'cd /usr/local/lib' and 'ls -1 libgazebo*.9|sed 's/.9//g'|sudo xargs -I@ ln -fs @.9 @'
+- **Step 1, Wierd Command**: Professor Radovnikovich says run these commands so run them: 'cd /usr/local/lib' and 'ls -1 libgazebo*.9|sed 's/.9//g'|sudo xargs -I@ ln -fs @.9 @'

 - **Step 2, Clone Repo**: Create a Workspace by ruunning the 'mkdir -p ~/your_ws_name/src' in the terminal.
 Then [Git Clone](https://www.liquidweb.com/kb/create-clone-repo-github-ubuntu-18-04/) this repo into the src folder of you workspace.
 Organize your folders so that the folder structure is not ~/your_ws_name/src/SVC_ROS_2020 and is ~/your_ws_name/src/*Files that were inside SVC_ROS_2020

-- **Step 3, Download files**: Follow The link below to google drive and copy the files to the root of the workspace (Where src, devel, build folders are located): https://drive.google.com/drive/folders/1lVTvs0i6YZtJNHVeyR2fNH0mVQop1Tdr?usp=sharing
+- **Step 3, Download Files**: Follow The link below to google drive and copy the files to the root of the workspace (Where src, devel, build folders are located): https://drive.google.com/drive/folders/1lVTvs0i6YZtJNHVeyR2fNH0mVQop1Tdr?usp=sharing

 - **Step 4, Source Workspace**: Source the devel folder in .bashrc, this step is for convenience and can be ignored if the user wishes to source the workspace in the terminal.
 Here is a quick [tutorial.](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)